---

 To deepen your understanding of the intricacies involved, an exploration of [startup acquisition strategies](https://qubit.capital/blog/mastering-startup-acquisition-for-investors) broadens your perspective on structuring deals effectively.
 By mastering these approaches, businesses can better position themselves to capitalize on opportunities while managing risks.

-When acquiring a business, buyers often face a critical decision: purchasing assets or acquiring stock.
-Each approach carries distinct implications for liabilities, taxation, and operational continuity.
+When evaluating deal structure, buyers often face a critical decision: purchasing assets or acquiring stock.

 Asset purchases allow buyers to select specific assets while avoiding most of the seller’s liabilities.
 This minimizes exposure to unforeseen debts or legal obligations.
 Conversely, stock purchases transfer ownership of the entire company, including its liabilities, making thorough due diligence essential.